biodatalab/leitzinger_2025/README.md

 # Objective
-To explore the potential of using the mass-to-charge ratio (m/z) and retention time (RT) from LC-MS data as standalone predictors for metabolite classification and propose a modeling framework which can be implemented internally on standalone datasets.
+To explore the potential of using the mass-to-charge ratio (m/z) and retention time (RT) from LC-MS data as standalone predictors for metabolite classification and propose a modeling framework that can be implemented internally on standalone datasets.

 # Data availability
 The data necessary to reproduce the framework presented in our manuscript are downloadable